 As is easily apparent, the beauty of the plant comes largely from its stunning blooms.
-In addition, these magnificent yet delicate flowers usually appear in comparatively small clusters.
+These magnificent yet delicate flowers usually appear in comparatively small clusters, though.
 In color, these blooms present a very specific range of colors.

 This range of coloration most commonly consists of light to dark shades of the color purple.
 These delicate flowers also average about 1 in (2.5 cm) in length.
 In addition, the stalks of the magnificent Kurinji evolved a distinctly different trait of their own.

 This statements stands on its own merit, since these display a reddish color, combined with a surprisingly smooth texture.
 In contrast, however, its leaves have a leathery texture and dark green color.
 Generally, these measure about 1.18 – 3.36 in (3 x 6 cm).

 - Kingdom: Plantae

 - Class: Eudicots

 - Genus: Strobilanthes

 Evolution provided the Kurinji with a restricted range of habitation.
 That holds true due to the fact that it apparently evolved solely as native to the country of India, in Asia.
 No evidence exists to support the possibility of it ever appearing anywhere else.

 Even within this territory, the range of this Angiosperm has now become severely limited.
 As a result, the great majority of known specimens presently appear in the Western Ghats.
 A small number of plants nevertheless also exist in the Eastern Ghats, as well.